-- In order to create SWV packages, the Symantec Workspace Virtualization Agent 7.5 has to be installed on the packaging machine. - In order to create Thin-App packages, the VMware ThinApp has to be installed on the packaging machine.
+- To create SWV packages, the Symantec Workspace Virtualization Agent 7.5 has to be installed on the packaging machine. - To create Thin-App packages, the VMware ThinApp must be installed on the packaging machine.

 Generation of MSIX Files

 If using Windows 8.1 or Windows Server 2012 R2 or an older version of Windows or Windows Server, an update for the CRT in Windows is needed in order to be able to generate MSIX files.
 More information on the CRT update can be found here: https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows.